 Oil and natural gas prices remain volatile, with WTI crude oil pricing rising throughout 2021 to approximately \$75/BBL at the end of December 2021.
-WTI crude oil pricing continues to rise in 2022 reaching approximately \$90/BBL by mid-February, then rising to over \$100/BBL following Russia's invasion of Ukraine, averaging approximately \$109/BBL in the second quarter of 2022.
+WTI crude oil pricing continues to rise in 2022 reaching approximately \$90/BBL by mid-February, then rising to over \$100/BBL following Russia's invasion of Ukraine, averaging approximately \$95/BBL in the first quarter of 2022.
 Crude oil pricing also continues to be supported by voluntary oil production reductions by members of OPEC + as discussed above.
 The improvement in oil demand from 2020 lows, combined with OPEC+ production curtailments has led to global oil and refined products storage levels being below long-term averages, which has also supported oil pricing.

-Natural gas pricing also increased throughout 2021 and increased to an average level of \$7.50 per MMBtu during the second quarter of 2022.
+Natural gas pricing also increased throughout 2021 and increased to an average level of \$4.67 per MMBtu during the first quarter of 2022.
 Realized natural gas prices for Canadian E&P customers are typically at a discount to U.S. Henry Hub pricing.
-Natural gas pricing in the United States has been supported by increased demand for exports of liquified natural gas ("LNG") in late 2021 and early 2022, especially for power generation in Europe and Asia, reflecting European demand for LNG sourced from the United States and other regions to diversify supply historically provided by Russia.
+Natural gas pricing in the United States has been supported by increased demand for exports of liquified natural gas ("LNG") in late 2021 and early 2022, especially for power generation in Europe and Asia.